 2012 Election Model Post-Mortem: Exactly right at 332 EV

-But Obama did much better than that, just as he did much better than his 365 EV in 2008.
+Obama won by 5 million recorded votes with 332 EV.
+But he did much better than that, just as he did much better than his recorded 9.5 million margin and 365 EV in 2008.

-EV= ∑ P(I)* EV (I), for I =1,51 STATES.
-The probability P(I) of winning the state was based on the 2-party poll projection.
+The expected theoretical 321 EV was calculated as the product sum: EV= ∑ P(i)* EV (i), i =1,51 states.
+The probability P(i) of winning the state’s electoral vote E(i) is based on the 2-party poll projection.

 Obama had 51.9% of the two-party recorded vote.
 To match the recorded vote, Romney needed 17% of returning Obama 2008 voters and 50% of new voters.
 Romney needed a 2% turnout rate advantage of returning McCain voters over Obama voters.
 These are implausible vote shares, indicating that Obama did much better than the recorded vote.
 He won the True Vote by 56-44% (two-party).